Suwalki street scenes, orphanage, and cemetery

 INTs, the Blands socialize with friends and their families, possibly in Warsaw as can indicates.
 Bland relatives pose for the camera outside, probably in Suwalki.
 They attempt to get their dog to pose with them.
 More family and friends posing.
 00:11:45 Harold chases ducks, Herman apprehensively visits a wooden outhouse in Suwalki.
 More family portraits and close-ups.

 The Jewish quarter of Suwalki including Schul Gasse, the Big Synagogue of Suwalki.
 Market and Wesola streets with locals.
 The bi-weekly outdoor market in Suwalki.
+00:03:02 Harold Brenner in dark jacket and hat holding birds with another young man.
 Pan, good CUs.
 00:06:32 Herman, Lottie and Harold stand underneath the fishermen's stalls, conversing with the locals.
 Farmers bring in goods for the market by horse and wagon.
 An ice cream vendor's machine and a market stall containing horse shoes, wooden wash tubs, peat and logs for heating.
 00:09:41 Livestock market scenes outside of Filipow.
 Herman claims to have traded horses here when he was twelve or thirteen.
-00:10:06 [COLOR] Herman and Harold pet a goat.
+00:10:06 COLOR Herman and Harold pet a goat.